MuraliB123/Whatsapp-bot/README.md

 A test phone number was added in both the sender and recipient fields.
 To send messages to any phone number, a WhatsApp Business Account is required.
 Hence, for this demo, my phone number was added in the recipient field.

-A FastAPI server was implemented to run locally and then tunneled using **ngrok** to expose it publicly.
+A FastAPIAPI server was implemented to run locally and then tunneled using **ngrok** to expose it publicly.
 This allows the WhatsApp API manager to send webhook notifications to the server.

 #### Workflow Flow:
 ![Demo](imgs/demo.png)